AJMaineCoons

 To be precise, the breed became famous towards the end of the 19th century for frequently winning prizes in cat beauty contests.
 The Maine Coon became a fully recognized breed by the American Cat Breeders Association in 1976.

-Maine Coon Personality and Character Traits
+Maine Coon Personality

 Maine Coons are known for their calm and balanced character.
 They are very sociable and love to spend time with their family members.
 Although they are intelligent and playful, they remain quiet and dignified.
 Maine Coons can be a little shy with strangers, but they are very affectionate with those they know